Anfallnorr/FileManagerSystem/README.md

 ### 2. AssetMapper Configuration (Optional)

+[//]: # (**If you want to use the built-in controller and assets provided by the bundle, create the following configuration files.**)
+> [!WARNING]
-**If you want to use the built-in controller and assets provided by the bundle, create the following configuration files.**
+> If you want to use the built-in controller and assets provided by the bundle, create the following configuration files.

 Create `config/packages/file_manager_system.yaml`
 ```yaml